hacefresko/Bagley/README.md

 <img src="/git%20resources/logo.png" width="350">

-Bagley is a tool made for bug bounty enviroments to analize a series of domains looking for vulnerabilities.
+Bagley is a tool made for bug bounty enviroments to analize whole domains looking for vulnerabilities.
 It may be deployed as a bot in a server, where targets can be specified via the scope file

 ## Usage